bitcoin-atom/eclair-atom/README.md

 java -jar eclair-node-<version>-<commit_id>.jar
 ```

-### Configuring Eclair
+### Configuring Eclair Atom

 #### Configuration file

-Eclair reads its configuration file, and write its logs, to `~/.eclair` by default.
+Eclair Atom reads its configuration file, and write its logs, to `~/.eclair` by default.

 To change your node's configuration, create a file named `eclair.conf` in `~/.eclair`.
 Here's an example configuration file: